Only this pageAll pages

 • Add variants to your existing or new blocks and start using them: edit, save, publish, etc

-Once you have done a round of thorough testing, please make sure to report any issues on the tracker as usual.
+Once you have done a round of thorough testing, make sure to as usual.

 Making it count for Hacktoberfest

 We really appreciate your help in testing this release.
-Please make sure to describe to us in a bit of detail what you've tried, let us know a bit about the scale of project you're testing on, etc.
+Make sure to describe to us in a bit of detail what you've tried, let us know a bit about the scale of project you're testing on, etc.

 If everything "just" worked (🤞) then describe that as well!
 Let us know exactly what you focused on that worked well.